Skip to content

 }

 Vite exports ESModulesEvaluator that implements this interface by default.
 It uses new AsyncFunction to evaluate code, so if the code has inlined source map it should contain an offset of 2 lines to accommodate for new lines added.
-This is done automatically in the server node environment.
-If your runner implementation doesn't have this constraint, you should use fetchModule (exported from vite) directly.
+This is done automatically by the ESModulesEvaluator.
+Custom evaluators will not add additional lines.

 RunnerTransport